 Our Charities: Postpone, Go Virtual, Survive

-Excerpt about The Woman’s Board:
+Excerpt on The Woman’s Board:

 For twenty-six years The Woman’s Board of Rush University Medical Center has brought forth vibrant voices with powerful messages to sold-out audiences each spring.
 From the first luncheon featuring fashion editor Grace Mirabella to speakers throughout the years including Madeleine Albright, Doris Kearns Goodwin, Laura Bush, Sherry Lansing, Nora Ephron, and other enlivening legends, the Rush Spring Luncheon bursts forth each year as the event to inspire.
 This year’s co-chairs Katie Frekko and Brooke Kuehnle set a goal of 550 attendees to hear businesswoman, humanitarian, and philanthropist Cindy McCain to speak April 16th.